East Fishkill, New York: History

 The Wiccopee, a sub-tribe of the Wappinger Native Americans, once lived in what is now the East Fishkill hamlet of Wiccopee.
 One early European settler arrived around 1759.

 Platt Rogers Spencer, the inventor of the leading U.S. business-handwriting style of the 19th Century, was born in the area in 1800.

 The town of East Fishkill was established in 1849 from the eastern part of the town of Fishkill.
 Its name comes from Fishkill Creek, known as the Vis Kille (Fish Creek) to the Dutch settlers in the area.

 Geography

 According to the United States Census Bureau, the town has a total area of 148.6 km2, of which 146.3 km2 is land and 2.3 km2, or 1.54%, is water.

 East Fishkill is bordered on the west by Fishkill and Wappinger, on the north by LaGrange, and on the east by Beekman and Pawling.
 The southern town line borders Philipstown and Kent, both of which are part of Putnam County.

 Interstate 84 and the Appalachian Trail pass across the town.
 The Taconic State Parkway runs north–south as well.

+Climate

+According to the Köppen Climate Classification system, East Fishkill has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
+The hottest temperature recorded in East Fishkill was 101 F on August 9, 2001, while the coldest temperature recorded was -22 F on January 27, 1994.